nebrius/raspi-pwm/README.md

 #### write(value)

 Sets the duty cycle for the PWM output.
-The PWM does not start running until write is called for the first time.
+The period is 20ms.

 Arguments: